 The basics: what are metrics and KPIs?

 - Metrics are the measures used to monitor each individual area of your business.
-So it might be conversion rates on an email campaign or leads from social media followers per month.
+It might be conversion rates on an email campaign, or leads from social media followers per month.

-- KPIs are a specific way of evaluating those metrics – by checking on their development and aiming to improve them.
-They are the metrics that matter most and what you need those metrics to measure up to.
+- KPIs are a specific way of evaluating those metrics - by checking on their development and aiming to improve them.
+They are the metrics that matter most.

 Why metrics and KPIs are so important